Internship Program Details

 The accounting department offers two internship courses, Accy 290 (Professional Internship in Accountancy) and Accy 590 (Advanced Professional Internship in Accountancy).
 ACCY 290 is a zero credit course, and does not provide students an opportunity to earn credit toward graduation.
 Accountancy majors enrolled in the department’s integrated bachelor/master program or students with a graduate standing in accountancy may apply to enroll in Accy 590 for 2 hours of graduate credit.
 The Department approves Accy 590 enrollments based on the quality of the proposed academic project, the nature of the internship work experience, and the prior academic achievement of the student.

-Graduate and undergraduate accounting students with a qualifying accounting related internship have three possibilities with respect to course enrollment during the semester of their internship.
+Graduate and undergraduate accounting students with a qualifying accounting related internship (see Nature of Employment below) have three possibilities with respect to course enrollment during the semester of their internship.

 - Students wishing to earn academic credit.
 The accounting department does not currently offer a course which allows undergraduate students to earn academic credit for their internship experience.
 Students with departmental approval may earn 2 hours of graduate credit by enrolling in Accy 590.
 This course is only available to accountancy majors enrolled in the department’s integrated bachelor/master program or students with a graduate standing in accountancy.